 Judging solely by its specifications, it almost sounds like an ultimate camera, one that is as fast as the best cameras in class and the same time can produce images and videos of very high resolution.
 All of that does come at a price, but not at a price that a lot of professional photographers aren’t already used to paying for their enthusiast grade bodies.
 Now, we all know that things don’t always look as good in real life as on paper, so we will try to hold in our excitement for the duration of this review and give the a99 II an objective review that will take every important aspect into consideration before we pass our final judgment.

 First of all, the thing that couldn’t get unnoticed about the a99 II has to be its build quality.
 It feels extremely robust in the hands, thanks to the magnesium alloy construction and it weighs a hefty 849 grams.
+(A total opposite of Fujifilm X A3 when it comes to weight.)
 Thanks to its weather protection it’s also very tightly sealed, and it certainly seems like a camera that could take any manner of abuse and survive to tell the tale.
 It also has a deep enough grip that is almost perfectly shaped so your fingers can easily wrap around it and you can hold the camera securely in your hand.
 All the buttons and dials also feel well-made and provide a satisfying feedback after their pressed or rotated, so it’s another plus for durability and handling.
 They are also nicely laid out, and everything fits well in its place and is easy to access during use.
 As this is a professional camera, it has different buttons and dials scattered all around its body as it aims to bring you the ability to access all of your most important functions and settings just with a press of a button.

 So, let’s take a look around and see what we got.
 Starting from the front, we find the Depth of Field Preview, Lens release, and a custom C2 button.
 There are also two dials found here; the front control dial and the front multi-controller that can also be clicked.
 You activate the controller by pressing it, and after that, you can turn it around to switch between different settings like the Aperture, Shutter Speed, White Balance, Focus area and so on.
 It’s a really interesting way of giving you, even more, control that you’d gain with the use of a traditional dial or a button.
 The left side of the camera holds all the different ports hidden under protective flaps while the right side holds the NFC contact point as well as the dual memory card compartment.
 The top of the camera is where the real action begins.
 Starting from the left you’ll find the main mode dial with three customizable modes, a hot shoe and two stereo microphones at each of its sides, Finder/Monitor button, an information display LCD panel, Timer/Drive and White Balance buttons, a shutter button with a lever that powers the camera on and the lastly, Exposure compensation, ISO and LCD backlight buttons.
 Interestingly enough, the ISO button is slightly recessed to help you get an easier feel for it when you’re looking through the viewfinder.
 As usual, we’ll finish the tour of the camera by taking a look at its back.
 The first things you’ll notice are the Menu and Movie buttons located at the sides of the EVF and a tilting screen underneath.
 What’s unique about it is that it has a special hinge that allows you to adjust it at a myriad of different angles.
 It can be a little hard to adjust it the way you want it, but with practice, it becomes a very useful addition to the camera.
 Moving further to the right reveals the AEL/Slow Sync and the AF/MF/Enlarge buttons as well as the back control dial.
 The last set of controls is located right underneath, and these are the Multi-selector controller and the Display, Fn, Smart Teleconverter, Playback and the C2/Delete buttons.